 León's portraits are complex multi-layered works, both in terms of technique and content.
 Despite the distorted, almost abstract faces, historical personalities are always recognizable.
 They are moved out of historical context to suddenly find themselves in the 21st century, where the consequences of the European expansion policy of the past have turned out to be one of the key challenges for the contemporary generation.

 Text: Jan Gustav Fiedler - Curator, MUSEUM OF NOW

 "I think painting is like life itself.
 You have to commit mistakes, you have to fail, and the negative feelings are important as well.
 I think that a finished painting is kind of dead, and it’s important to me to leave something open, instead of overkilling it.
 I want to keep on going, I don’t want to stop.“

 Maximiliano León was born in Yucatán in 1986, growing up in both Mexico and Vienna.
-He obtained his Master Degree in Painting from the Academy of Fine Arts Vienna after graduating in Fine Arts from the ENPEG La Esmeralda, Mexiko City.
-In 2020, he was part of the Academy Studio Program of the Academy of Fine Arts, Vienna, and held an artist residency at Biquini Wax EPS, Mexiko City.
-In 2019, he was awarded the Prize of the Kunsthalle Wien (Vienna Art Museum) and received a stipend from the Academy of Fine Arts, Vienna.
+He obtained his Master Degree in Painting in the class of Daniel Richter from the Academy of Fine Arts Vienna, after studying Fine Arts at the ENPEG La Esmeralda, Mexico City.
+In 2020, he was part of the Academy Studio Program of the Academy of Fine Arts, Vienna, and held an artist residency at Biquini Wax EPS, Mexico City.
+In 2019, he was awarded the Prize of Kunsthalle Wien (Vienna Art Museum).
 Léons work has been broadly exhibited in central Europe and Mexico.
 The artist lives and works in Mexico City, MX, and Vienna, AT.